uas2030/uas2030.github.io/content/docs/suas2025/report-alts.md

 </figure>

-For the camera system, as in [@fig]:camera-gimbal, we evaluated using a motorised gimbal, but ultimately chose a passive gimbal.
+For the camera system, as in previous figure, we evaluated using a motorised gimbal, but ultimately chose a passive gimbal.
 The passive design reduced the gimbal weight by over 50%, eliminated power consumption, and improved flight endurance, making it more suitable for